IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 ## I/O group limitations

 I/O group configuration is only supported for use with IBM Storage Virtualize® family storage systems.

-## NVMe®/FC usage limitations

-As of this document's publication date, NVMe/FC is not supported for this release.{: restriction}

 For other limitations with your storage system, see the following section within your IBM Storage Virtualize® product documentation on [IBM Documentation](https://www.ibm.com/docs/en/): **Configuring** > **Host attachment** > **NVMe over Fibre Channel host attachments** > **FC-NVMe limitations and SAN configuration guidelines**.